zchee/kubernetes-docs/docs/admin/kubeadm_join.md

 ```
       --apiserver-advertise-address string            If the node should host a new control plane instance, the IP address the API Server will advertise it's listening on.
+      --apiserver-bind-port int32                     If the node should host a new control plane instance, the port for the API Server to bind to. (default 6443)
       --config string                                 Path to kubeadm config file.
       --cri-socket string                             Specify the CRI socket to connect to. (default "/var/run/dockershim.sock")
       --discovery-file string                         A file or url from which to load cluster information.